-Come with your parents and carers to our Options Evening 4.00 - 6.00pm Thursday 23 March.
-You will be able to hear a brief introduction to it all, but you can also then spend some time browsing the stalls held by each department to look at the courses in more detail and discuss your possible choices with teachers.
-Remember we all have your best interests at heart.
+Come with your parents and carers to our Options Evening 4.00 - 6.00pm Thursday 6 March 2025.
+This includes a brief 30 minute talk and the opportunity to spend some time browsing the stalls held by each department to look at the courses in more detail and discuss your possible choices with teachers.